calvinmetcalf/intercal/README.txt

 distribution, and the cleanick.bat file will remove all files that aren't needed for a build (including the temporary bison/flex output).
-Note that makeick.bat and makeick.sh produce DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you'll need to either set your default command interpreter for batch files to cmd rather than command.com, or explicitly invoke the compiler as cmd /c ick rather than just ick.
+Note that makeick.bat and makeick.sh produce DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you may need to either set your default command interpreter for batch files to cmd rather than command.com (by setting your SHELL environment variable, or use some better workaround that I don't know about. (command.com seems to have problems with the PATH environment variable under Windows XP when running under bash.)
+Also try to make sure that you use the .sh versions of the makeick.* scripts when running under bash or a similar ported shell, and the .bat versions when running under a DOS shell.

-Some distributions of DJGPP have a bug where they complain that they can't find 'm4.exe'.
+Some distributions of DJGPP have a bug where they complain that they can't find 'm4.exe' (or maybe my PATH is still wrong...).
 You can solve this problem by copying m4.exe into the \temp subdirectory before running makeick.bat.

+(P.S.
+It was my PATH that was wrong.
+Still, if you made the same mistake as me, you may want to try the same fix.)

 Some features (for instance, -F) are unavailable at the moment under DJGPP (they are documented, but have no effect).
+Note also that the profiler is pretty much useless under DOS; this is a problem inherent in DOS, in that it doesn't provide timings to any decent resolution (it was worse than 50ms last I checked, and the DJGPP documentation agrees with me on this; INTERCAL may be traditionally considered to be slow, but it isn't that slow, especially with the optimiser enabled).

 Note that for copyright reasons, the compilation needs to know a location of the GNU GPL on your system.
 There is one provided as COPYING.txt.
 You will